 Type 2 forms

-This is a mechanism for NHS Pensions to ensure that you have paid the correct pension contribution tier across all your practitioner roles.
+This is a mechanism for NHS Pensions to ensure that you have paid the correct pension contribution tier across all your pensionable roles.
 Officer roles are not taken into account.

 Completing the form is a legal requirement of the NHS pension scheme.